Skip to main content

 4) Hyperfocus on user requirements with quick feedback loops

-By implementing these processes, companies can engage in better application planning, enhance code quality, and reach a quick time to market.
+By implementing these processes, companies can improve application planning, enhance code quality, and quickly bring products to market.
 DevOps tools have moved to the cloud in response to the rising need for cloud-based solutions.
 These cloud services provide practically unlimited scalability and efficiency for teams dispersed globally.

-The DevOps lifecycle is divided into six stages representing the capabilities, processes, and tools required for development and operations.
-Teams communicate throughout each stage to keep alignment, velocity, and quality high.
+The DevOps lifecycle is divided into six stages, representing the capabilities, processes, and tools required for development and operations.
+Teams communicate throughout each stage to maintain alignment, velocity, and quality.

-DevOps technologies demand a delivery cycle with active team collaboration that includes planning, development, testing, deployment, release, and monitoring.
+DevOps demands a delivery cycle with active team collaboration that includes planning, development, testing, deployment, release, and monitoring.

 1) Agile Planning